2004 Report to the President

 Dear Mr. President:

-We are pleased to submit to you the Information Security Oversight Office’s (ISOO) 2003 Report.
+We are pleased to submit to you the 2004 Report of the Information Security Oversight Office (ISOO).

-This Report provides information on the status of the security classification program as required by Executive Order 12958, "Classified National Security Information."
-It includes statistics and analysis concerning components of the system, primarily classification and declassification.
-It also contains information with respect to the implementation of industrial security in the private sector as required by Executive Order 12829, "National Industrial Security Program."
+This report provides information on the status of the security classification program as required by Executive Order 12958, as amended, “Classified National Security Information.”
+It includes statistics and analysis concerning components of the system, primarily classification, declassification, and the ISOO inspection program.
+It also contains information with respect to industrial security in the private sector as required by Executive Order 12829, as amended, “National Industrial Security Program.”